beshu/sword/README.md

 Get started
 -----------

 **Sword** is avaliable as a gem, working with all popular Ruby versions (JRuby, Rubinius, Ruby 1.8...2.0):

 ```sh
 gem install sword
 ```

 Running Windows?
-I’ve got your back. [**Here’s your executable**](https://github.com/somu/sword/blob/master/sword.exe?raw=true) with all necessary gems built-in.
+I’ve got your back.
+[**Here’s your executable**](https://github.com/somu/sword/blob/master/sword.exe?raw=true) with all necessary gems built-in.
 No Ruby required.

 Now you start it.
 If you are using the executable, just throw it into the project directory and you're ready to rock.
 If you are using it as a gem:

 ```sh
 sword -d directory/you/wanna/watch
 ```

-You can also `cd` to this directory first, and then run `sword`, it is okay (`.` is default directory).
+You can also `cd` to this directory first, and then run `sword`, it is okay (`.` is the default directory).
 If you are on OS X, consider using `-o` flag: it automatically opens `localhost:1111` in your browser.

 So.
 It tells you something like: